jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def a_random_number():
         return random.randint(-10, 10)

-* then remove the TODO list
+* then I remove the TODO list

 ----